grimmer0125/d4c-queue/README.md

 ### Causality

 Sometimes a task function is better to be executed after the previous task function is finished.
-For example, assume you are writing a adapter to use a network client library to connect to a service, either in a React frontend or a Node.js backend program, and you do not want to block current event loop (e.g. using a UI indicator to wait) for this case, so `connect` is called first, later `send_message` is executed in another event.
+For example, assume you are writing a adapter to use a network client library to connect to a service, either in a React frontend or a Node.js backend program, and you do not want to block current event loop (e.g. using a UI indicator to wait) for this case, so `connect` is called first, later `send_message` is triggered in another UI event.
 In the adapter code, usually a flag can be used and do something like

 ```typescript
 send_message(msg: string) {